3D models are ubiquitous in many fields:

 Other graphics APIs: Vulkan, WebGL, WebGPU, DirectX (Windows), Metal (Mac).

-The CPU and GPU each have their own memory (RAM and VRAM respectively) and cannot directly access each other’s memory.
+The CPU and the GPU each have their own memory (RAM and VRAM respectively) and cannot directly access each other’s memory.
 The rendering process therefore requires explicit communication between the two, orchestrated by the OpenGL API.
-This process follows three main steps:
+This process follows three main stages:

-1. Data preparation (CPU): the C++ program (running on the CPU) loads or computes the geometric data of the scene: vertex positions, colors, normals, texture coordinates, connectivity indices, etc. This data is organized in arrays in RAM.
+Data preparation (CPU): the C++ program (running on the CPU) loads or computes the geometric data of the scene: vertex positions, colors, normals, texture coordinates, connectivity indices, etc. These data are organized into RAM arrays.

-2. Data transfer (CPU \(\rightarrow\) GPU): the data is transferred in blocks from RAM to VRAM via OpenGL calls.
-This transfer is relatively costly (the bus between CPU and GPU has limited bandwidth), which is why it should be minimized: ideally, static data (meshes that do not change) is sent only once at startup.
-Only data that changes every frame (transformation matrices, animation parameters) is transmitted each frame.
+Sending data (CPU \(\rightarrow\) GPU): the data are transferred in blocks from RAM to VRAM via OpenGL calls.
+This transfer is relatively costly (the bus between CPU and GPU has limited bandwidth), which is why we aim to minimize it: ideally, static data (meshes that do not change) are sent only once at startup.
+Only the data that change per frame (transformation matrices, animation parameters) are transmitted per frame.

-3. Shader execution (GPU): once the data is in VRAM, the GPU executes shader programs in parallel on each vertex and then on each pixel.
-The CPU no longer intervenes during this phase: it simply sends the “draw” command and the GPU does the rest autonomously.
-The result is the final image, stored in the VRAM framebuffer, which is then displayed on the screen.
+Shader Execution (GPU): once the data are in VRAM, the GPU executes shader programs in parallel on each vertex and then on each pixel.
+The CPU no longer intervenes during this phase: it simply issues the “draw” command and the GPU handles the rest autonomously.
+The result is the final image, stored in the framebuffer of VRAM, which is then displayed on the screen.

 The following diagrams detail this communication pipeline.

-Shaders are small programs that run directly on the GPU.
-They are written in a dedicated language called GLSL (OpenGL Shading Language), whose syntax is close to C. The term “shader” comes from “shading”, because their original role was to compute surface shading, but they are now used for all kinds of graphics computations.
+The shaders are small programs that run directly on the GPU.
+They are written in a dedicated language called GLSL (OpenGL Shading Language), whose syntax is close to C. The term “shader” comes from “shading” (shading), because their initial role was to compute the shading of surfaces, but they are today used for all kinds of graphical calculations.

-The fundamental characteristic of shaders is that they are executed massively in parallel: the same program is launched simultaneously on thousands of vertices or pixels.
-The programmer writes the code for a single vertex or pixel, and the GPU takes care of executing it for all of them.
+The fundamental peculiarity of shaders is that they are executed massively in parallel: the same program is launched simultaneously on thousands of vertices or pixels.
+The programmer writes the code for a single vertex or pixel, and the GPU takes care of executing it for all.

 Two main types of shaders are involved in the rendering pipeline:

 Executed once for each vertex of the mesh.
-Its main role is to transform the vertex position from the 3D scene space to the 2D screen space (by applying the transformation and projection matrices).
-It can also compute and transmit attributes (colors, transformed normals, texture coordinates, etc.) that will be used by the fragment shader.
+Its main role is to transform the position of the vertex from the 3D space of the scene to the 2D space of the screen (by applying the transformation and projection matrices).
+It can also calculate and transmit attributes (colors, transformed normals, texture coordinates, etc.) that will be used by the fragment shader.

 #version 330 core